-This creamy tomato soup features no dairy, and instead it gets it sweet and creamy flavor from nutritious sweet potato purée!
-It also features whole grain pasta shells for a creamy, comfort food fill and it contains a secret ingredient that gives it an incredibly savory, warming flavor.
+Creamy, Dairy-Free Sweet Potato Tomato Soup gets it sweet and creamy flavor from nutritious sweet potato purée instead of dairy and features whole grain pasta shells for a creamy, comfort food fill.
+It also contains a secret ingredient that gives it an incredibly savory, warming flavor!

 We finally got our first snow of the season here this past weekend, and while it didn’t stick around for long, the white blanket of snow outside was incredibly cozy and comforting to admire while it lasted.